Information for Referrers

 Is your client looking to launch a meaningful career in the hospitality industry?

 Your client may be the perfect fit for Project Launch, a tuition-free, 20-month certified apprenticeship program that prepares individuals with barriers to employment to launch meaningful careers in the culinary and hospitality industry.
-Kitchens for Good offers three apprenticeship tracts: culinary, baking, and food service management.
-The program specifically serves individuals who are experiencing significantly high unemployment rates: formerly incarcerated adults, foster youth transitioning out of the system, victims of domestic violence, individuals with a history of mental health disorders, and individuals with histories of substance abuse.
+Kitchens for Good offers three Apprenticeship tracks: Culinary, Baking, and Hospitality.
+The program specifically serves individuals who are experiencing significantly high unemployment rates, including but not limited to individuals: who are justice impacted, unsheltered, in recovery, and/or have experienced intimate partner violence, a mental health condition or a disability.

-We ask for case managers, career coach’s, or program representative’s to submit an online referral form on behalf of their client.
-This referral helps us better understand of the client’s needs, challenges, and current support system.
-Kitchens for Good is primarily a career services program, and does not provide wraparound services for housing, childcare or mental health services.
+We ask for case managers, career coaches, or program representatives to submit an online referral form on behalf of their client.
+This referral helps us better understand the client’s needs, challenges, and current support system.
+Kitchens for Good is primarily a career services program, yet does provide referrals for services such as housing, childcare, mental health, and others as needed.
 We value our partnerships with social service agencies, and work closely with case managers to ensure our mutual client’s needs are being met.
 Please review the program overview and eligibility requirements below to determine that your client is a good fit for this intensive program.

 Step 1: Application and Review- Interested candidates submit an application and complete an interview and kitchen trial assessment.

-Step 2: Training- 3 months (360 Hours)- Selected apprentices attend full time training covering both ‘knife skills’ such as food safety and culinary or baking techniques, to ‘life skills’ such as communication skills, résumé writing and financial literacy.
-Apprentices practice their skills daily by preparing meals for food insecure San Diegans.
+Step 2: Training- 3 months (360 Hours)- Selected Apprentices attend full time training covering both ‘knife skills’ such as food safety and culinary or baking techniques and ‘life skills’ such as communication skills, résumé writing and financial literacy.

 - Free hands on job training and life skills classes